Thomas639/Service-Oriented-Architecture-usin-java/README.md

 I have also enabled authentication for service providers so that only registered users can add services into broker.

+All these modules interact with each other through sockets.

 Run each program in a separate terminal at the same time to start.